CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Trigger with Note

-Port will use the Value produced by one of the ports.
+Port will use the value generated by the selected port.

 To select the port dial up until 127 and then continue with singles steps.

-Port will use the Value produced by one of the ports.
+Port will use the value generated by the selected port.

 To select the port dial up until 127 and then continue with singles steps.
 The note-Off velocity is set fix to 64